-• Karate chop side of hands saying "Even though I am feeling this pain......I fully and completely accept myself.
-I know these sensations are caused by a faulty perception of danger and I am healthy and not causing injury to myself."
+• Karate chop little finger edge of hands while saying "Even though I am feeling this pain.......I fully and completely accept myself.
+I know these sensations are caused by a faulty perception of danger and I am not causing injury to myself."
 Change the wording so it makes sense to you.
-Notice sensations, emotions, thoughts, you can continue and change the statement as you see fit.
+Or alternately tap the depression below and on each side of your collarbone.
+Notice sensations, emotions, thoughts, you can change the statement as you see fit.
+Rhythmic tapping alternating sides of the body alerts the two hemispheres of the brain to pay attention.